 Taking Responsibility for My Flights

 I decided to go back and calculate the carbon footprint of every flight that I’ve ever taken.
 I was able to calculate that I’ve traveled roughly 199,500 miles by air.
 I have taken 21 roundtrip flights and 49 one way flights.
 My portion of those flights have emitted roughly 125.6 tons of carbon.
 I calculated this on four different websites, all of which have a high standard for carbon offsetting, and used the highest estimate I found*.

-To give you a bit of a reference, the average America generates about 20 tons of carbon per year from all activities.
+To give you a bit of a reference, the average American generates about 20 tons of carbon per year from all activities.
 In 2008, 2010, and 2012 my flying alone generated that much carbon.
 Since I’ve started to pay more attention to my actions my total carbon from flying has gone down to about 11 tons in 2013 and 2014.
 Considering that flying is my biggest, and now one of my only, environmental sins that’s actually not too bad.
 But considering how much I care and how much I desire a cleaner and greener planet its pretty substantial.
-If you compare it the global average carbon footprint of about 4 tons person per year it starts to look worse though.
+If you compare it the global average carbon footprint of about 4 tons per person per year it starts to look worse though.
 Then when compared to the average person in over 30 different countries who generate only 1 ton of carbon in a year you realize that 125.6 tons of carbon just from flying is quite a lot of carbon.
 The effects of carbon and climate change know no borders so it’s not fair to those people at all.

 Here’s what I’m doing to make up for the negative impacts of my flights: